google-deepmind/xmanager/README.md

     # `add` creates a new *experiment unit*, which is usually a collection of
     # semantically united jobs, and sends them for execution.
 To pass an actual
     # collection one may want to use `JobGroup`s (more about it later in the
-    # documentation, but for our purposes we are going to pass just one job.
+    # documentation), but for our purposes we are going to pass just one job.
     experiment.add(xm.Job(
         # The `a.out` we packaged earlier.
         executable=executable,